SindyPin/Causal_ML_LC/README.md

-# Causal Machine‑Learning Framework for Early Detection of Long COVID
+# TACO: TabPFN-Augmented Causal Outcomes for Early Detection of Long COVID

 This repository hosts **all code, notebooks and supplementary material** required to reproduce the results reported in our paper:

-> Piñero S *et al.* (2025) *Causal Machine‑Learning Framework for Early Detection of Long COVID* (CIKM ’25).
+> Piñero S *et al.* (2025) *TACO: TabPFN-Augmented Causal Outcomes for Early Detection of Long COVID* (CIKM ’25).

 The Supplementary Materials (gene & pathway lists and full model metrics) are in `SM/`.